sklprogs/LanguageTricks/README.md

 ## apparatus \| device

-**Device** is any piece of equipment made for a particular purpose, especially a mechanical or electrical one while **apparatus** is the entirety of means whereby a specific production is made existent or task accomplished.
+**Device**&mdash;any piece of equipment made for a particular purpose, especially a mechanical or electrical one.

+**Apparatus**&mdash;the entirety of means whereby a specific production is made existent or task accomplished.

 [*Source*](https://wikidiff.com/device/apparatus)